dangtuanhuy/assembla-to-jira-migration/README.md

 ### Environment

-An example configuration file `.env.example` is provided for you to define a number evironment parameters which affect the behavior.
+An example configuration file `.env.example` is provided for you to define a number environment parameters which affect the behavior.

 ```
 # --- General settings --- #